Cultural conservatism: China

+During the May Fourth Movement, Xueheng School was the main school of thought advocating cultural conservatism.
+In contemporary China, cultural conservatism mainly has greater influence among the emerging middle class, and it overlaps with various other ideological trends such as liberalism, neoauthoritarianism, the New Left, and neo-nationalism.

 Central to the ideas of the Cultural Revolution was the elimination of the Four Olds, which were elements of Chinese culture that at the time were seen to oppose the goals of Communism in China.
 However, the Chinese Communist Party (CCP) at the time protected some of the most important Chinese historical monuments, including some archaeological discoveries such as the Terracotta Army.

+After the Reform and Opening Up, the Chinese Communist Party have shifted its stance and adapted cultural conservatism.
+The chief ideologue and the gray eminence of the Chinese Communist Party, Wang Huning, has criticized the western youth for their supposed rejection of traditional western values in his writing; Wang argues for a culturally unified and traditionalist China, albeit mixed with Marxist-Leninist theories.
 CCP general secretary Xi Jinping has overseen a revival in the popularity of historical Chinese cultural figures such as Confucius.
 He has placed more emphasis on the value of Chinese culture than his predecessors and has included it among his "comprehensive" political goals.
+Furthermore, Xi Jinping has also accelerated the crackdown on LGBTQ+ activism and pornography production.
 Preservation of traditional culture is a major concern of modern Chinese conservatism.

 Germany

 In Germany, parallel societies established by some immigrant communities have been criticized by cultural conservatives, giving rise to the concept of the Leitkultur.
 Conservative Chancellor Angela Merkel of the Christian Democratic Union described attempts to build a multicultural German society to have "failed, utterly failed".
 Many Germans have expressed alarm over the large number of Muslim immigrants in their country, many of whom have failed to integrate into German society.